hgibling/PRDM9-Variants/collect-known-alleles-publications.md

 # A       abcddecfghfij
 # B       abcddccfghfij

-# alleles A and B have the same final 3 zinc fingers, of which those at positions 11 and 12 are znfs i and j, respectively
+# alleles A and B have the same final 3 zinc fingers, of which those at positions 11 and 12 are znfs h and i, respectively
 ```

 Allele DNA sequences: